mdimarino/terraform-pipeline/README.md

 # terrraform-pipeline
-This is work in progress for a Terraform Pipeline
+This is a work in progress for a Terraform Pipeline